OpenEvalProject/evals/manuscripts/elife-78273/v2/manuscript.md

 **Figure 5.:** Calu-3 cells were incubated with rhCHI3L1 (250 ng/ml) or vehicle control for 48 hr in the presence of kasugamycin or its vehicle control.
 Pseudoviruses that contain S proteins with the (A) G614, (B) alpha, (C) beta, (D) gamma, or (E) delta mutations were added, and GFP was quantitated by fluorescence-activated cell sorting (FACS) analysis.
 The percentage of GFP-positive cells was evaluated by flow cytometry.
 The noted values are representative of a minimum of three similar evaluations.

-## Kasugamycin targeting of CHI3L1 inhibits the uptake of pseudovirus with the delta S protein mutation
+### Kasugamycin targeting of CHI3L1 inhibits the uptake of pseudovirus with the delta S protein mutation

 Because of the importance of the delta SC2 viral variant, the ability of kasugamycin to alter the variant’s ability to infect human epithelial cells was also assessed.
 CHI3L1 was a potent stimulator of the uptake of pseudoviruses that contain the delta S protein mutations (Figure 5E).
 Kasugamycin abrogated this increase while treatment with the vehicle control did not (Figure 5E).
 Kasugamycin also diminished pseudovirus uptake by Calu-3 cells even when exogenous CHI3L1 was not administered (Figure 5E).
 These findings were reinforced by immunocytochemical evaluations.
 These studies demonstrated that CHI3L1 augmented Calu-3 cell ACE2 accumulation and delta pseudovirus infection (Figure 6).
 They also demonstrated that FRG abrogated the expression of delta pseudovirus infection at baseline and/or after the administration of rCHI3L1 (Figure 6).
 When viewed in combination, these studies demonstrate that kasugamycin targeting exogenous and/or endogenous CHI3L1 effectively inhibits the uptake of pseudovirus with the alpha, beta, gamma, or delta S protein mutations.

 ![Figure 6.](https://cdn.elifesciences.org/articles/78273/elife-78273-fig6-v2.jpg)

 **Figure 6.:** Calu-3 cells were incubated in the presence and/or absence of CHI3L1 (250 ng/ml) in the presence or of kasugamycin (250 ng/ml) or its vehicle control.
 (A) Pseudoviruses with delta S proteins were added, and ACE2 and GFP viral infection were evaluated using double-labeled immunocytochemistry (ICC).
 DAPI (blue) was used to evaluate nuclei, red label was used to evaluate ACE2, and the pseudoviruses contained GFP.
 (B, C) The quantification of ACE2 can be seen in panel (B), and the quantification of GFP is illustrated in panel (C).
 These evaluations were done using fluorescent microscopy (×20 of original magnification).
 In these quantifications, five randomly selected fields were evaluated.
 The values in panels (B, C) are the mean ± SEM of the noted five evaluations. *p<0.05, **p<0.01; ***p<0.001; ns, not significant (one-way ANOVA with multiple comparisons).
-Scale bar:10 μm (applies to all subpanels in A).Figure 6—source data 1.
+Scale bar:10 μm (applies to all subpanels in A).

-## The monoclonal antibody ‘FRG’ and kasugamycin inhibit epithelial uptake of omicron pseudotyped viral variants
+### The monoclonal antibody ‘FRG’ and kasugamycin inhibit epithelial uptake of omicron pseudotyped viral variants

 Omicron variant has rapidly spread from its first appreciation as a highly mutated variant causing a localized outbreak in South Africa to the most common SC2 variant in the United States and the world (https://covid.cdc.gov/covid-data-tracker/#variant-proportions).
 Thus, studies were undertaken to determine if the therapies described above that target CHI3L1, ACE2, and SPP in ancestral, alpha, beta, gamma, and delta pseudoviruses are also effective in pseudoviruses with omicron S protein mutations.
 As was seen with the α, β, γ, and δ pseudoviruses, CHI3L1 was a potent stimulator of the uptake of pseudoviruses that contained omicron S proteins (Figure 7).
 In addition, FRG and kasugamycin both inhibited epithelial cell uptake of pseudoviruses with omicron S protein mutations (Figure 7).
 These studies demonstrate that antibodies or small-molecule inhibitors that target CHI3L1 inhibit epithelial uptake of pseudoviruses with a wide range of S protein mutations, including those seen in the omicron SC2 variant.